 Ngorongoro Crater in Tanzania is a UNESCO World Heritage Site.
 It is the largest intact caldera in the world, formed from a collapsed volcano millions of years ago.
 With an estimated 25,000 animals within 100 square miles (260 square KM), Ngorongoro is one of the best places in Africa to view wildlife.
 In the crater, you have a good chance of seeing the nearly extinct Black Rhinos.
 There is abundant game (elephants, lions, wildebeest, zebra, buffalo, gazelle) but no impala or giraffe.

 Given the small area, the Crater gets crowded with a lot of safari vehicles and (noisy) tourists.
 Often a mass of vehicles will descend on one spot.
 No so good for the animals.
 Our driver turned off the radio and we (quietly) roamed by ourselves.
 This is a much more ethical way to view the animals.
 There are also sacred areas for the Maasai that should be respected.

 The drive to Ngorongoro goes through Rift Valley, one of the most important prehistoric sites in the world.
 Olduvai Gorge is a must-see on the way through the Rift Valley.
 Most people fly into Arusha and drive 4 hours to Ngorongoro Crater.
 Alternatively, you can fly to Manyara and drive an hour to the crater.
 The closest lodging is on the rim of the crater, though it is expensive.

-Contributed by Sue @ Travel for Live Now
+Recommended by Sue @ Travel for Live Now

 Cousin Island Special Reserve, Seychelles